 Publications and Presentations

 Mark has authored articles and frequently speaks at national and local conferences on toxic tort, environmental, agribusiness, food safety and crisis management matters.
+Mark presented on the panel, "Risk Assessment for Emerging Contaminants: Selecting Standards, Experts, and Data Quality Issues," at the ABA SEER Spring Conference Webinar, June 4, 2020.
+Mark addressed Legal Considerations for Leadership at the Kansas State University "Leading Through Change" Professional Development Event held on October 20, 2017.
 In 2016, he addressed crisis management and gave an update on food marketing litigation and regulatory developments at the Agricultural Business Council of Kansas City and the Greater Kansas City Restaurant Association's forum on Consumer Driven Changes in the Food/Agriculture Industry; presented at a Federal Bar Association seminar on the Use of Scientific Evidence in our Federal Courts; and conducted a mock trial at the 2016 Financial & Contract Administration Council in Chicago.

 Mark presented on emerging issues at the 2014 Missouri Governor’s Conference on Agriculture in Kansas City, Missouri, and presented on a hydraulic fracturing panel at the National Asian Pacific American Bar Association conference held November 8, 2013.
 In 2012, he presented on hybrid witnesses under revised Federal Rules at the American Bar Association Women in Products Liability Workshop (Boston, Mass.), the future of toxic tort and environmental litigation at Shook’s Class Action & Complex Litigation Summit, and hydraulic fracturing at Shook’s Oil & Gas Industry CLE.
 He has also been a guest speaker for the Defense Research Institute on toxic tort and environmental law and has been featured as a lecturer by the Region VII Environmental & Safety Symposium and the National Association of Environmental Law Society.